Conservation Innovation Grants

 $220,316 in federal funds was made available for three projects under the 2013 Vermont CIG state competition.
 The Vermont State CIG had three categories of natural resources concerns and technology needs for possible funding and received ten applications.
 The categories were: Water Quality, Forestry/Wildlife and Energy.
 The funded projects are: Better Cover Crop Mixes in Vermont; Development of a Web-based APEX Tool for Optimizing Best Management Practices and Conservation Planning on Vermont Farms; and Soil Health Demonstration Farm on Clay Soil.

 $269,620 in federal funds was made available for five projects under the 2012 Vermont CIG state competition.
 The Vermont State CIG had three categories of natural resources concerns and technology needs for possible funding and received nine applications.
 The categories were: Energy, Water Quality, and Wildlife.
-The funded projects are: Champlain Valley Farmer Coalition for Improved Water Quality; Development of an Agricultural Water Quality Certainty Program in Vermont; Geothermal Heating and Cooling in Northern Latitude Greenhouses, for Sustainability and Profitability; Innovative Technologies for Energy Conservation in Vermont Greenhouses; and Using Grass-Based Livestock Farms to Demonstrate Regenerative Agriculture.
+The funded projects are: Champlain Valley Farmer Coalition for Improved Water Quality; Development of an Agricultural Water Quality Certainty Program in Vermont; Compost Sourced Heat Pump System for Heating a Vermont Greenhouse; Innovative Technologies for Energy Conservation in Vermont Greenhouses; and Using Grass-Based Livestock Farms to Demonstrate Regenerative Agriculture.

 $153,352 in federal funds was made available for four projects under the 2011 Vermont CIG state competition.
 The Vermont State CIG had six categories of natural resources concerns and technology needs for possible funding and received seven applications.
 The categories were: Energy, Soil Quality, Priority Landscapes, Nutrient Management, Program Outreach and Conservation Technology Transfer to Targeted Groups, and Sustainable Agriculture.
 The funded projects are: Digging Deeper: Improving the Implementation of Nutrient Management Practices in Vermont, Fuel from the Field to the Flue: Grass Pellet Heating Equipment Combustion Optimization Project, Innovative Technologies for Energy Conservation in Vermont Greenhouses, and Yestermorrow’s Greenhouse: A Model of Innovation.